What is self-awareness?

 You’ve got to honestly get to know yourself first then be willing to work with that knowledge.

 At its most fundamental level, self-awareness means being aware of yourself.
-Which means you become aware of the existence of an entity or presence which is identifiable, by you, as you.
-The idea that you are a distinct and unique being when compared to all the other beings around you.
-I’m going nowhere near this philosophical rabbit-hole here.
-However, feel free to explore it yourself if you like that sort of thing.
+An entity or presence which is identifiable, by you and others, as you.
+You are a distinct and unique being when compared to all the other beings around you.
+You are also connected to everything and everyone else.
+It gets complicated and I’m going nowhere near this philosophical rabbit-hole in this article.
+Feel free to explore it yourself if you like that sort of thing.

 A more practical definition is the conscious knowledge of your own thoughts, feelings and behaviours.
 For instance, developing more self-awareness requires intentional monitoring.
 In other words, this means monitoring of one’s current self and the practical application of work and adaptation to produce a desired and different future self.
 This is generally known as self-development.